demlabs/demlabs.github.io/pages/offerings.md

 **Skills:** Software and programming skills are a must for working in industry and research.
 We walk the students through a highly optimal process devised by experts to learn and use them in different case studies illustrated in the workshop.

-**Attitude:** The knowldge and process of learning imparted gives the students a good judgement on their capabilities and they can change their attitude from "This is too difficult to learn" to "If I can find the good resources and guidance, I can learn anything."
-This gives them an edge over others and they can implement it in major projects and internships.
+**Attitude:** The knowldge and process of learning imparted gives the students a good judgement on their capabilities and they can change their attitude from "*This is too difficult to learn*" to "*If I can find the good resources and guidance, I can learn anything.*" This gives them an edge over others and they can implement it in major projects and internships.
 We keep a lot of free resources in this website too.

 ### New Product Development for Engineers
 **Syllabus:**

 > What is NPD?, What is PLM, Brainstorming, Biomimetics, Material design, Design for X, Prototyping

 ### Finite Element Analysis
 **Syllabus:**

 > What is FEM, Mathematics behind FEM, Nodes and elements, Meshing, Convergence, Pre- and post-processing, solvers, structural optimization, dynamic simulation

 ### Career Punch

 **Syllabus:**
 > Writing CV, CV Hacks, Information presentation, Industry and academia